The Rise and Fall of Ziggy Stardust and the Spiders from Mars: Artwork and packaging

 The album cover photograph was taken by photographer Brian Ward in monochrome; it was recoloured by illustrator Terry Pastor, a partner at the Main Artery design studio in Covent Garden with Bowie's longtime friend George Underwood.
 Both Ward and Underwood had done the artwork and sleeve for Hunky Dory.
 The typography, initially pressed onto the original image using Letraset, was airbrushed by Pastor in red and yellow, and inset with white stars.
-Pegg said that unlike many of Bowie's album sleeves, which feature close-ups of Bowie in a studio, the Ziggy image has Bowie almost in the foreground.
-Pegg describes the shot as: "Bowie (or Ziggy) [stands] as a diminutive figure dwarfed by the shabby urban landscape, picked out in the light of a street lamp, framed by cardboard boxes and parked cars".
-Bowie is also holding a Gibson Les Paul guitar, which was owned by Arnold Corns guitarist Mark Pritchett and was the same guitar Pritchett used on Corns' recordings of "Moonage Daydream" and "Hang On to Yourself".
-Similar to Hunky Dorys cover, Bowie's jumpsuit and hair, which was still his natural brown at the time, were artificially retinted.
+Pegg said that unlike many of Bowie's album sleeves, which feature close-ups of Bowie in a studio, the Ziggy image has Bowie "as a diminutive figure dwarfed by the shabby urban landscape".
+Bowie is holding a Gibson Les Paul guitar, which was owned by Arnold Corns guitarist Mark Pritchett, and was the same guitar Pritchett used on Corns' recordings of "Moonage Daydream" and "Hang On to Yourself".
+Similar to the cover for Hunky Dory, Bowie's jumpsuit and hair, which was still his natural brown at the time, were artificially retinted.
 Pegg believes it gives the impression that the "guitar-clutching visitor" is from another dimension or world.
+The quilted jumpsuit itself was designed by Bowie's collaborator Freddie Burretti, with the fabric sourced by Bowie from a stall at a Cypriot street market; Bowie described their creative partnership as having a "sort of telepathy".